Smoked Hazelnut Nutella Recipe

 Notes

-For the oil: If you can’t find hazelnut oil use another liquid neutral oil such as canola or vegetable.
+For the oil: If you can’t find hazelnut oil, substitute it with another neutral oil like grapeseed or avocado oil.

 Chocolate: I prefer the sweet taste of milk chocolate, but you can easily sub semi-sweet or dark, or a combination of 2 or 3 of those.

 This will harden a bit after a day.
-It will still remain spreadable, but not as liquid as when you blend it.
-If you want to get it back place it in the microwave and heat in 15 second increments, stirring between, until you get it back to the consistency you like.
+It will still remain spreadable, but not as liquidy as when you blend it.
+If you want to get it back place it in the microwave and heat in 15-second increments, stirring between, until you get it back to the consistency you like.

 Nutrition information is automatically calculated, so should only be used as an approximation.